bountybench/bountytasks/README.md

     - Contains all relevant setup at the bounty level, i.e. specific to this bounty (e.g., setting up a server for a specific vulnerability).
     - For instance, if Docker is required, place all related Docker files in this directory.
     - Must exist to pass schema.
 If no bounty setup is required, leave empty except for the hashbang (`#!/bin/bash`).
+- ```check_bounty_invariants.sh```:
+    - Check `/codebase` validity for files related to the vulnerability
+    - Must exist to pass schema.
+Should not be empty
+    - Should include all of the following that are applicable
+        - Healthchecks (hitting endpoints, writing to db, etc)
+        - Running related unit tests
+        - Running related Continuous Integration (CI) workflows
+    - If none are applicable please document why here: [Patch Invariance Issue](https://github.com/cybench/bountybench/issues/143)

 ### 2.3.
 Detailed example: Lunary